-- In case you make a mistake at any point of time while using this tool, you can press Ctrl+Z (for Windows) or Command+Z (for Mac) to reverse your last action with your brush.
+- In case you make a mistake at any point of time while using this tool, you can press Ctrl+Z (for Windows) or Cmd+Z (for Mac) to reverse your last action with your brush.

 And with this, we have come to the end of our tutorial on Photoshop’s Background Eraser tool.
 While using this tool may seem to be a confusing task for beginners, practice would make outcomes perfect.
 We hope that this tutorial would clear your doubts regarding the use of this tool and would allow you to become better photo editors.